programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

  Jupyter Notebook as a base coding environment

- [PDFPlumber](https://github.com/jsvine/pdfplumber) (Python), for text extraction of born-digital        licences
+ [Pdfplumber](https://github.com/jsvine/pdfplumber) (Python), for text extraction of born-digital licences

  spaCy (Python), for NLP workflow

- [pandas and openpyxl](https://pandas.pydata.org) (Python), for data frame construction of extracted     results and .csv file export
+ [pandas and openpyxl](https://pandas.pydata.org) (Python), for data frame construction of extracted results and file export

  Microsoft Excel for manual red flag review